mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/inter-contract-calls/inter-contract-calls.md

 let main = ((param, callee_addr): (parameter, storage)) => {
   let callee = get_contract(callee_addr);
-  let op = Tezos.transaction(param, 0mutez, callee);
+  let op = Mavryk.transaction(param, 0mumav, callee);
   ([op], callee_addr)
 };
 ```

 </Syntax>

-To call a contract, we need to add a type annotation `: int contract option` for `Tezos.get_contract_opt`.
-LIGO knows that `Tezos.get_contract_opt` returns a `contract option` but at the time of type inference it does not know that the callee accepts an `int`.
+To call a contract, we need to add a type annotation `: int contract option` for `Mavryk.get_contract_opt`.
+LIGO knows that `Mavryk.get_contract_opt` returns a `contract option` but at the time of type inference it does not know that the callee accepts an `int`.
 In this case, we expect the callee to accept an `int`.
 Such a callee can be implemented like this:

 <Syntax syntax="pascaligo">